dimforge/nphysics.org/docs/rigid_body_simulations_with_contacts.md

 );

-// Create a collider attached to a previously-added rigid body with handle `body_handle`. let material = Material::new(0.5, 0.3); // Custom material. let collider2 = world.add_collider(
+// Create a collider attached to a previously-added rigid-body with handle `body_handle`. let material = Material::new(0.5, 0.3); // Custom material. let collider2 = world.add_collider(
     0.04,